comfino/WooCommerce/docs/comfino.en.md

 For the module correct work, activation and configuration is required.
 You can do this by click `"Settings"` in module information panel.
 There are couple of important field that should be filled: `"Sandbox/Production Key"`.

 * Title - this is text that will be showing near by payment option.
 Default value is `"Comfino"`
-* Loan Amount - default value "48" months.
-Value should be number

 ![Configuration](images/en/configuration-1.png "Configuration")
 ![Configuration](images/en/configuration-2.png "Configuration")